thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 <b><font size="3">Add clear condition</font></b>

-Click **Add clearing condition** to define the logic for clearing the alarm.
+Click **Add condition** to define the logic for clearing the alarm.

 Configure the clear condition by adding one or more filters.
 Filters can be created manually or using TBEL script functions for more advanced scenarios.